VOLUNTEERPROGRAMS

 After-School Writing Lab

-After-School Writing Lab (ASWL) takes place on Wednesday and Thursday afternoons (4pm - 6pm) at our Wicker Park Writing Lab, for students in 2nd through 8th grade.
+After-School Writing Lab (ASWL) takes place after school for students in 2nd through 8th grade.

-In this special After School Writing Lab 7 week spring session, students will explore interdisciplinary forms of poetry, storytelling, collage and audio recording.
-The program will culminate with a gallery exhibition, listening party and live reading at 826CHI’s Spring Showcase on May 30th.
+In After School Writing Lab students will explore interdisciplinary forms of poetry, storytelling, collage and audio recording.
+The program will culminate with a gallery exhibition, listening party and live reading at 826CHI’s Spring Showcase.

 APPLY NOW